Fix page

 • Use plugin permissions as the final sign-off check, not the first assumption.

 If the issue survives the fast checks, go one layer deeper and keep the order clean.
-Update or reinstall only the software tied to the problem, then retest before you start inventing hardware explanations.
+Update or reinstall only the software tied to the problem, then retest before you start inventing larger explanations.
 That keeps you from solving one thing and quietly breaking three others.

 The rule here is simple: change one layer, retest, and write down what changed.
 That feels slower in the moment, but it is much faster than doing five random fixes and having no clue whether plugin permissions was ever the issue in the first place.